25 Things to Know About Konami’s Castlevania Series

 19. Medusa Heads are the Most Hated Trash Mobs

-According to lore, these flying heads are spawned from the snake-like hair of Medusa.
+According to Castlevania lore, these flying heads are spawned from the snake-like hair of Medusa.
 While incapable of inflicting significant damage, their undulating flying patterns and tendency to appear in tough platforming areas make them universally detested by Castlevania players.
 Till today, they are regularly scorned in Castlevania and retro-gaming forums.

 20. During NES Days, Castlevania Crossovered Into Other Games

 The most famous crossover happened in the Wai Wai World series, in which a whip-wielding descendant of Simon Belmont was a playable character.
 A skeletal version of Simon also appeared as a trash mob in Getsu Fūma Den.
-In 2010, the Castlevania series honoured Getsu Fūma Den by featuring its graphics and stage design in Harmony of Despair.
+In 2010, the Castlevania series honored Getsu Fūma Den by featuring its graphics and stage design in Harmony of Despair.

 21. The Clock Tower is the Definitive Stage of the Castlevania Series

 The interior of a clock tower, gigantic moving gears and all, formed one-third of the final stage in the first NES Castlevania game.
 Ever since, clock tower stages have appeared through the series.
 Medusa Heads (see above) are usually at their worst in these stages.